SPPU slips in NIRF rankings 2025; cites faculty shortage

 NIRF Rankings 2025: SPPU’s position in the overall category has slipped to 91st from 37th, from 23rd to 56th among universities, and to 11th from 3rd under the state public university.

 The Savitribai Phule Pune University’s (SPPU) position in the NIRF Rankings 2025 has seen a decline in several categories this year.
-SSPU has cited the fall in ranking due to a shortage of faculty members.
+SPPU has cited the fall in ranking due to a shortage of faculty members.
 NIRF ranking 2025 live

-NIRF Rankings 2025: SSPU analyses ranking factors
+NIRF Rankings 2025: SPPU analyses ranking factors

-SSPU has attributed the fall in NIRF rankings primarily to a decrease in the number of faculty members.
+SPPU has attributed the fall in NIRF rankings primarily to a decrease in the number of faculty members.
 Over the past 2 years, a large number of senior faculty members have retired, which has significantly impacted the faculty-student ratio (FSR), a major parameter in NIRF rankings.

 Additionally, the launch of new degree courses under the National Education Policy (NEP) has increased student admissions, further straining the FSR.
-The retirement of experienced faculty members has also affected the SSPU’s research output, another crucial factor in rankings.
+The retirement of experienced faculty members has also affected the SPPU’s research output, another crucial factor in rankings.

-Future strategy of SSPU
+Future strategy of SPPU

-Despite such challenges, SSPU aims to take proactive steps to improve its ranking.
+Despite such challenges, SPPU aims to take proactive steps to improve its ranking.
 SSPU’s faculty recruitment process is underway, and upon its completion, the university expects to see improvement in its FSR and research output.

 “SPPU is committed to increasing its focus on research outcomes and improving public perception.
-The university's leadership is confident that these initiatives will contribute to a better ranking in the future,” the official SSPU statement said.
+The university's leadership is confident that these initiatives will contribute to a better ranking in the future,” the official SPPU statement said.

-SSPU has addressed the decline in the NIRF rankings 2025 position and remains committed to improve its performance.
+SPPU has addressed the decline in the NIRF rankings 2025 position and remains committed to improve its performance.

 Follow us for the latest education news on colleges and universities, admission, courses, exams, research, education policies, study abroad and more..